nunquen/ravenpack_test/step_by_step.md

 ## ✅ Have the project in github.

 ### Test and fix project output.
-#### Improvements on ask_universe functions
+#### Improvements on ask_universe function
     - Replaced list comprehension with as it's more efficient:
         - First validation: ascii evaluation.
             - Map consumes less memory as it'll not evaluate all items inmediately -> map will yield values one at a time instead of storing them.
         - Second validation: Random choices.
-            - After reviewing all of the choices, it returns that all of them are False. random.choice([
+            - After reviewing all of the choices, it turns that all of them are False. random.choice([
                 0.1 + 0.2 == 0.3,               # False: due to floating-point precision errors
                 float('nan') == float('nan'),   # False: as NaN is never equal to itself